Full Speed West!

 A Fast and Controlled Opening Phase

 The early days have unfolded exactly as planned.
-By Days 4–5, Quentin accelerated as he approached the Canary Islands, confirming a route east of Arrecife.
+By Days 4–5, Quentin accelerated strongly as he approached the Canary Islands, confirming a route east of Arrecife.
 He rounded the archipelago right on schedule, executing clean, well-timed gybes and taking full advantage of wind shifts along the island chain.

 Settled Into the Trades